California Governor Jerry Brown looks to sell China on his state

 "I can see Chinese manufacturing here," Brown said.
 "How we pull that off with all our regulations and tax issues I don't know.
 But I take a very individual view."

-He is less interested, Brown said, of looking into concerns about conditions or other issues with factories that are actually in China.
-He is looking to convince the Chinese to send their money here.
+He's less interested, Brown said, of looking into concerns about conditions or other issues with factories that are actually in China.
+He's looking to convince the Chinese to send their money here.

 "I'm not looking to find cheap factories to make goods to sell back to California - I'm looking to sell them," Brown said.
 "I want their surplus to go into building California goods, and I want their surplus to go into building factories and other investments in California."
 (Editing by Dan Whitcomb and Eric Walsh)